 Finally, some people like natural mouth rinses because they want to avoid excess waste.
 Many of them actually choose to make their own homemade mouthwash or rinse their mouths with hydrogen peroxide.
 For now, we're just going to focus on what you can find on the market today.

 So without further ado, let's take a look at a few of our favorite natural mouthwashes.

 Best all-natural mouthwash overall

-If you're looking for a single recommendation, our first choice has to be mouthwash from The Natural Dentist.
+If you're looking for a single recommendation, our first choice has to be mouthwash from Dr. Brite.
 This has something for almost anyone looking for a natural mouth rinse.

-The Natural Dentist is a non-fluoride and SLS-free mouth rinse, containing natural ingredients like aloe vera, echinacea, cinnamon oil, and more.
-It's also 100% vegan and is available with non-mint flavors, like orange zest.
+Dr. Brite natural mouthwashes are non-fluoride and SLS-free, containing natural ingredients like aloe vera, coconut oil, activated charcoal, aloe, and more.
+They're also 100% vegan and available with non-mint flavors, like berry and coconut chai.

 When it comes to how to naturally fight gingivitis and keep your breath fresh, Dr. Brite is a really safe bet for your next mouthwash.
 And you can get 10% off your Dr. Brite purchases with code DRBRITE10.

 Best fluoride-free mouthwash

 If your main concern is finding a mouthwash without fluoride and you aren't as interested in special oils or extracts, Listerine Naturals is definitely a top contender.